Preloading static resources

 <script type="text/javascript" src="https://documentserver/web-apps/apps/api/documents/api.js?preload=placeholder"></script>

-Where documentserver is the name of the server with the ONLYOFFICE Docs installed.
-You can register a free ONLYOFFICE Cloud and use its public IP address or public DNS that can be found in the Instances section of the cloud console.
+Don't have a document server yet?
+Register for a free ONLYOFFICE Docs Cloud and use the public IP address or public DNS name of your instance as documentserver.
+You can find them in the Instances section of the cloud console.

 Option 2.
 Manually inserting a preload iframe